HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

 ## Microsoft Windows

-VFD SWMR does not support Microsoft Windows at this time.
-We are investigating to see when we can add Windows support.
+VFD SWMR is not officially supported on Microsoft Windows at this time.
+The feature should in theory work on Windows and NTFS, however it has not been tested as the existing VFD SWMR tests rely on shell scripts.
+Note that Windows file shares are not supported as there is no write ordering guarantee (as with NFS, et al.).

 ## Supported filesystems